Read Our Latest News

 provides additional educational activities beyond the main study program: Polish, Spanish, or Finnish language classes, workshops, summer schools, participation in additional scientific events taking place at the partner universities e.g. open scientific days, students’ conferences, invited lectures with famous scientists.

-The teaching program of the Joint SBBE Master Program leads to the award of a joint degree.
-All partner university’s authorities will sign the Joint Master Degree Diploma certificate with the common diploma supplement.
+The teaching program of the Joint SBBE Master Program leads to the award of MSc degree.
+All partner university’s authorities will sign the Joint Master Degree certificate attached to the MSc diploma from each university.